apache/echarts-handbook/contents/en/best-practices/security.md

 ## Passing Raw HTML Safely [[[#passing_raw_html_safely]]]

-Section ["Security Boundaries and Checklist"](best-practices/security#security_boundaries_and_checklist) have listed the APIs that accept raw HTML directly.
+Section ["Security Model and Checklist"](best-practices/security#security_model_and_checklist) have listed the APIs that accept raw HTML directly.
 Untrusted HTML may lead to XSS and related attacks, so additional processing is required before passing content to ECharts.
 Several commonly used mitigation approaches -- "HTML Escaping", "Sanitization", "Sandboxing" are described below.
 In most cases, "HTML Escaping" is sufficient, except when unescaped content comes from untrusted sources.

 ### HTML Escaping [[[#passing_raw_html_safely_html_escaping]]]
 HTML escaping is always necessary for data before assembling it to an HTML string -- not only for security, but also for the basic correctness of display.